Follow TV Tropes

 "What's a bigger mystery box than a movie theater?
 You go to the theater, you're just so excited to see anything - the moment the lights go down is often the best part."

-He's known for his work on Felicity, Alias, Lost, Fringe, Cloverfield, Armageddon (1998), Mission: Impossible III, the Star Trek (2009) film, its sequel Star Trek Into Darkness and Star Wars: The Force Awakens.
-He has won several Emmys and Golden Globes during his roughly 20 year career in the industry.
+He's known for his work on Felicity, Alias, Lost, Fringe, Cloverfield, Armageddon (1998), Mission: Impossible III, Star Trek (2009), its sequel Star Trek Into Darkness, and the Star Wars sequel trilogy (directing, co-writing, and co-producing its first and third films in addition to being an executive producer on its second).
+He has won several Emmys and Golden Globes during his career.

-Along with Joss Whedon and Christopher Nolan, he is considered one of the most prolific modern "genre" TV/film creators since Steven Spielberg, including by Spielberg himself, who produced Abrams' tribute to 70s/80s Spielberg sci-fi movies, Super 8.
+Along with Joss Whedon and Christopher Nolan, he is considered one of the most prolific modern "genre" TV/film creators since Steven Spielberg, including by Spielberg himself, who produced Abrams' tribute to '70s/80s Spielberg sci-fi films, Super 8.

-He likes red balls and playing with the perception of time, as well as having a thing for Lens Flares.
-He hates airplanes (both Lost and Fringe have had more than one airline-related disaster—and the other stuff on the list of credits also have had aviation-related incidents).
+He likes red balls and playing with the perception of time, in addition to having a well-documented thing for Lens Flares.
+He also hates airplanes (both Lost and Fringe have had more than one airline-related disaster—and the other stuff on the list of credits also have had aviation-related incidents).

-Contrary to popular belief, his involvement in Lost was marginal; Abrams and eventually Damon Lindelof were asked to help flesh out a concept for the show when ABC chairman Lloyd Braun rejected Jeffrey Lieber's treatment, but by the time the first season started to take off, Abrams had already left to direct Mission: Impossible III.
-Lindelof, suddenly left alone with the Showrunner burden, considered quitting too, but was convinced by former co-writer Carlton Cuse to stay.
+Contrary to popular belief, Abrams' involvement in Lost was marginal; Abrams and eventually Damon Lindelof were asked to help flesh out a concept for the show when American Broadcasting Company chairman Lloyd Braun rejected Jeffrey Lieber's treatment, but by the time the first season started to take off, Abrams had already left to direct Mission: Impossible III.
+Lindelof, suddenly left alone with the burden of being showrunner, considered quitting as well, but was convinced by former co-writer Carlton Cuse to stay.
 Cuse then joined the show as a second showrunner.
 Abrams remained an executive producer, and later briefly returned to write the season 3 premiere together with Lindelof, but as he and others stated in numerous interviews Lindelof and Cuse ran the show entirely without him.

 • Action Girl: Occurs quite frequently.
 Alias and Fringe both star iconic women in action roles, Sydney Bristow, Olivia Dunham, Michelle and Rey respectively.